waannuullll/scala-language/README.md

-# scala-language
-Proyek ini berjudul "The GitHub History of the Scala Language", merupakan salah satu Premium Project dalam Data Scientist Career Track oleh DataCamp.
-Proyek ini akan membahas bagaimana perkembangan bahasa Scala di GitHub dari tahun 2011-2018.
-Data yang digunakan diperoleh dari GitHub dalam format .csv berisi tentang data pull request, user, pid, dan nama file.
-Setelah mengulik dan membersihkan data, dapat ditunjukkan:
-- Siapa user yang paling berpengaruh dalam keberjalanan Scala di GitHub.
-- Bagaimana perkembangan kontribusi setiap user setiap waktunya.
-- Mengetahui ranah apa yang sedang sering dibicarakan dalam perkembangan Scala ini.
+This project will discuss how the development of the Scala language for Data Science on GitHub from 2011-2018.
+The data used is obtained from GitHub in .csv format which contains data about request pull, user, pid, and file name.
+After processing the data, it can be shown:

+- Who is the most influential user of Scala on GitHub?
+- How the development of the contribution of each user every time.
+- Knowing the realm of what is being talked about frequently in the development of Scala.